 Soneva Fushi, Baa Atoll

-The ultimate in barefoot luxury - expect exceptional laid back service, beautifully designed rooms and an untouched island feel.
+The ultimate in barefoot indulgence - enjoy exceptional laid back service, beautifully designed rooms and an untouched island feel.

 WHAT TO PACK FOR A MALDIVES TRIP?